tamertplink/omada-sdn/source/onboarding/index.rst

 An Example Basic Network Setup
 ------------------------------

-You can follow through this set up example to experience the complete system setup from the beginning to the end. `An Example Basic Network Setup`_
+You can follow through this set up example to experience the complete system setup from the beginning to the end. `An example setting up a basic network`_

-.. _An Example Basic Network Setup: ../recipes/recipe_basic_system.html
+.. _An example setting up a basic network: ../recipes/recipe_basic_system.html

 Installation Guides
 -------------------